jdevfullstack-tutorials/gaming-productivity-specs/README.md

 the online Counter Strike, pure browser-based, and it was doing well better than the 1080 gaming PC build.
-What we are referring to are those demanding games like COD.

 ## Mac Vs Windows
 ## Display | Resolution | Display Scaling